virt-s1/os-tests/README.md

 or
 `# python3 -m unittest -v os_tests.tests.test_general_test.TestGeneralTest.test_change_clocksource`

+### The config file

+You can change the default setting in "cfg/os-tests.yaml".

+If you want to run os-tests all cases in remote node to support lifecyce cases which needs reboot.
+Please specify below options:
+remote_node: None
+remote_user: ec2-user
+remote_keyfile: None

 ### The log file

 The console only shows the case test result as summary.